How a UPS Works

-A typical UPS intended for home use, sometimes referred to as an offline or standby UPS, are normally free-standing tower units designed to sit on the floor.
-It will usually have regular UK 3-pin mains plug type connections, so computers, monitors and peripherals can simply connect the UPS and the UPS will then connect to the mains wall socket.
-Many will also have the ability to support and protect phone, network, serial port and data connections.
+A typical UPS intended for home use will usually be a unit designed to sit on the floor and will feature regular UK 3-pin mains plug type connections, so computers, monitors and peripherals can simply connect the UPS and the UPS will then connect to the mains socket.
+Many UPS also have the ability to support and protect phone, network, serial port and data connections.
 Other features often include a battery replacement indicator, battery management and intelligent features such as automatic save and shutdown.

+There are three main types of UPS - Offline or Standby UPS, Online UPS and Line Interactive UPS.
+The Offline / Standby UPS is the most basic out of the three and is the only one we’ll deal with for home use.
 An offline or standby UPS provides light surge protection and battery back-up for the connected devices.
-Once it senses that the main power source goes beyond acceptable limits or fails, it will switch to the “offline or standby” battery.
+Once it senses that the main power source goes beyond acceptable limits or fails, it will switch to the offline or standby battery.
 As the power source physically switches, there will be a small transfer time between the main power source and battery - usually around 25 milliseconds, so you won’t notice any downtime.
-It is also worth mentioning that there may be noise from the UPS when running in battery mode so placement may be a consideration, although the nature of this should be minimal.
+It is also worth mentioning that there may be noise from the UPS when running in battery mode so placement may be a consideration.
+For more information on the other two types of UPS read our BUSINESS UPS BUYERS GUIDE.

 UPS Sizing

-There are several factors that influence sizing a UPS system, including the combined load of all the equipment the UPS will protect, scope for further system expansion, battery runtime and redundancy.
-Correctly sizing an uninterruptible power supply is crucial as it will not power all the connected devices in the event of a failure if the battery capacity is too small.
+There are several factors that influence sizing a UPS system, including the combined load of all the equipment the UPS will protect, scope for further system expansion and battery runtime requirement.
+Correctly sizing a UPS is crucial as it will not power all the connected devices in the event of a failure if the battery capacity is too small.
+To calculate the total power draw for the combined critical load that needs protecting, you should look at manufacturer specs, equipment labels or technical manuals to provide the information on volts, amps and power consumption in watts, that you’ll need - then follow these steps:

-2. List the amps and volts for each device.
-Then multiply amps by volts to determine Volt-Amps (VA).
 Some devices may list their power requirements in watts.
-To convert watts to VA, divide the watts by the power factor.
-For most devices, the power factor is 0.9.
+To convert watts to VA, divide the watts by the power factor (for most devices, the power factor is 0.9).

 PC - 200W